There are 3 concepts in Loft that allow you to restrict or limit a user's account within a cluster:

 loft-network-policyfor an example of a NetworkPolicy

-You can edit these template if you want to or you can create your own templates as shown below.
+You can edit these templates if you want to or you can create your own templates as shown below.

 One of the most popular use cases for templates is to ensure cluster security and enforce isolation among users and spaces.
 However, creating a Template per se does nothing at all if you do not enforce the template.